Earthquake Engineering Group (EEG) Data Center

 Portable Broadband Instrument Center

 The Portable Broadband Instrument Center (PBIC) was established in 1991 by the Southern California Earthquake Center (SCEC) to provide researchers in southern California with year-round access to a "pool" of portable seismic recording equipment.
-The PBIC maintains this equipment and also serves as a RAMP facility in the event of significant earthquakes.
+The PBIC maintains this equipment and also serves as a Rapid Array Mobilization Program (RAMP) facility in the event of significant earthquakes.
 At other times PBIC equipment is used on projects related to SCEC science and data gathering goals.
 The PBIC is managed out of ERI by Principal Investigator Jamie Steidl.

 As we bring online the next generation dataloggers, the combination of these new dataloggers and sensors allows recording from as low as M1 earthquakes all the way to M8+ earthquakes on scale.
 In addition, these stations have the capability to stream the data continuously back to UCSB and the regional monitoring networks in real-time.
 The data is then integrated into the network processing routines, used for locating earthquakes, calculating magnitudes, and producing shake maps for emergency response for the larger events.
 Then the data is archived along with the permanent network data and made accessible through the regional data centers.